kristian-astray/five-or-more-ai/README.md

 **BSc dissertation, Durham University (2026), awarded First-Class** · [Read the paper (PDF)](paper/dissertation.pdf)

 > Paper title: *Computer Playing against a Random Adversary*.
-Submitted under my legal name, Zheng Rong Chua.

 Five-or-More is a 9×9 puzzle game.
 Each turn you move one tile along a clear path, aiming to form lines of five or more same-coloured tiles.
 If no line clears, three random tiles spawn (you see their colours in advance, but not where they will land), and the game ends when the board fills.